World Bank Group: Criticisms and controversy

 One of the most common criticisms of the World Bank has been the way it is governed.
 While the World Bank represents 188 countries, it is run by a small number of economically powerful countries.
-These countries (which also provide most of the institution's funding) choose the bank's leadership and senior management, and their interests dominate.
+These countries (which also provide most of the institution's funding) choose the bank's leadership and senior management, and critics argue the interests of these economically powerful nations dominate the World Bank agenda.
 Titus Alexander argues that the unequal voting power of western countries and the World Bank's role in developing countries makes it similar to the South African Development Bank under apartheid, and therefore a pillar of global apartheid.

 In the 1990s, the World Bank and the IMF forged the Washington Consensus, policies that included deregulation and liberalization of markets, privatization and the downscaling of government.
 Though the Washington Consensus was conceived as a policy that would best promote development, it was criticized for ignoring equity, employment, and how reforms like privatization were carried out.
 Stiglitz argued that the Washington Consensus placed too much emphasis on GDP growth and not enough on the permanence of growth or on whether growth contributed to better living standards.

 The United States Senate Committee on Foreign Relations report criticized the World Bank and other international financial institutions for focusing too much "on issuing loans rather than on achieving concrete development results within a finite period of time" and called on the institution to "strengthen anti-corruption efforts".

 James Ferguson has argued that the main effect of many development projects carried out by the World Bank and similar organizations is not the alleviation of poverty.
 Instead, the projects often serve to expand the exercise of bureaucratic state power.
 His case studies of development projects in Thaba-Tseka show that the World Bank's characterization of the economic conditions in Lesotho was flawed, and the bank ignored the political and cultural character of the state in crafting its projects.
 As a result, the projects failed to help the poor but succeeded in expanding the government bureaucracy.

 Criticism of the World Bank and other organizations often takes the form of protesting, such as the World Bank Oslo 2002 Protests, the 2007 October Rebellion, and the 1999 Battle of Seattle.
 Such demonstrations have occurred all over the world, even among the Brazilian Kayapo people.

 Another source of criticism has been the tradition of having an American head the bank, implemented because the United States provides the majority of World Bank funding.
 "When economists from the World Bank visit poor countries to dispense cash and advice," observed The Economist in 2012, "they routinely tell governments to reject cronyism and fill each important job with the best candidate available.
 It is good advice.
 The World Bank should take it."